The TTC journey is a complicated one already, but what happens when male infertility becomes part of the conversation? Let’s have it together.

 - Assisted Reproductive Technologies: The most common treatment course for male infertility.
 ART involves collecting sperm from the male and combining it with an egg in a laboratory setting.

-Alternative treatments are also on the table, whether it’s reducing stress, improving diet, and increasing physical activity.
+Alternative treatments are also on the table, whether it’s reducing stress, improving diet, or increasing physical activity.

 The route you and your partner take could look very different to another couple but is no less ripe for success.